moskrc/crawlerdetect/README.md

 # About CrawlerDetect

-This is a Python wrapper for [CrawlerDetect](https://github.com/JayBizzle/Crawler-Detect)a web crawler detection library.
+This is a Python wrapper for [CrawlerDetect](https://github.com/JayBizzle/Crawler-Detect) a web crawler detection library.
 It helps identify bots, crawlers, and spiders using the user agent and other HTTP headers.
 Currently, it can detect over 3,678 bots, spiders, and crawlers.